webismymind/editablegrid/README.txt

  Charts
  ------

- EditableGrid allows you to create bar and pie charts from the grid data (since version 1.0.7).
+ EditableGrid allows you to create bar and pie charts from the grid data.

- This makes use of OpenFlashCharts 2.0 which you should include by yourself in your client application.
+ This makes use of OpenFlashCharts 2.0, which you should include by yourself in your client application.
  The following javascript files must be included (all can be found in the official OpenFlashChart 2.0 download):
  - openflashchart/js-ofc-library/open_flash_chart.min.js
  - openflashchart/js-ofc-library/ofc.js